ibm-cloud-docs/key-protect/key-rings.md

   creation.
 If a key ring id is not passed in upon creation, the key will belong to the default key ring.

-- **It is not recommended to use key rings and fine grain policies within the same service instance.**
+- **It's not recommended to apply both the keyRing and resource/resourceType attributes on a single IAM policy.**
   When creating IAM access policies, it is recommended that you specify at most either a key ring ID or a resource ID.